gaphor/gaphor/docs/undo.md

 ## Failed Transaction

 1. A `TransactionRollback` event is emitted.
-    TransactionRollback event is emitted
-2. The `UndoManager` plays back all the recorded actions and then stops listening.
+2. The `UndoManager` plays back all the recorded actions, but does not store it.

 ## References